jobbrIO/docs/use/restApi.md

 You could either configure your Jobs by the RepositoryBuilder in C# code or create them by using the APi, or both.
 The followig APIs are made for managing Jobs

 #### Get all Jobs
-The following endpoint retuns all registered jobs as an array:
+The following endpoint returns all registered jobs as an array:

     GET http://localhost:8765/api/jobs HTTP/1.1